diwakarDrs/EDA/NBA_Sports/readme.md

 - Exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.

 - It is good practice to understand the data first and try to gather as many insights from it.

+# NBA Dataset Project

+The primary goal of the project is to go through the dataset and the general data analysis process using numpy, pandas and matplotlib.

+Data is extracted from https://www.basketball-reference.com/leagues/NBA_2019_per_game.html

 ## Resources Used
 **Python Version:** 3.7
 **Packages:** pandas, numpy, matplotlib, seaborn.